 PDF – developed by Adobe Suite, PDF can be opened on all computing devices.

 Portable Document Format is not THE universal document format by accident.
 Versatile, easily viewable on any computing platform, compressed (original document can be much smaller when converted into PDF), this format is the most common choice for archiving, sending, sharing, printing and publishing documents.

 Electronic books are also best distributed and used in the PDF form, for the following reasons:

 1) PDFs can be opened on any device or platform.

 The writers’ goal is to have their work reach as many readers as possible.
 In the vast sea of infinite possibilities, the readers will not pause to fiddle with a book in a format they can’t open.
 So, writers are ready to do everything in their power to make their fans’ reading experience hassle-free.
-Creating their e-book in PDF is the first step to making sure their users will not hop on to some more user-friendly publication.
+Converting epub to PDF is the first step to making sure their users will not hop on to some more user-friendly publication.
 Also, since PDF is the most universal format, PDF e-books are easily distributed, and smooth book distribution is one of the writers’ main concerns.